 Without a properly working coolant system, the heat generated by the combustion process would quickly destroy your engine.

 The coolant fluid itself has properties that help remove rust and scales from your coolant system.
 It also contains additives that lubricate your water pump, which helps to extend its life.
+An engine water pump failure can cause severe — if not fatal — engine damage, so it's obvious why a functioning coolant system is beneficial.
 When your coolant system is working properly, your engine will run at peak performance.

 Why Are Coolant Flushes Important?